IBM-Cloud/vnf-samples/pdns-mongo-nodejs/README.md

 **NOTE:** This example can be improved by installing and configuring the mongo db in an ansible script or cloud-init script and invoking them in terraform.

-Now, lets move on to the next tutorial, [Adding Public Domain Name Service to Nodejs applicatio](dns-mongo-nodejs.md)
+Now, lets move on to the next tutorial, [Access your application using a Public Domain Name Service (DNS)](dns-mongo-nodejs.md)

 Let's clean up the resources created using terraform.